sd19spring/Touchless-Piano/README.rst

 :Name: Interactive Visualization - Software Design
-:Author: Sparsh Bansal, Lee Smith
+:Authors: Sparsh Bansal, Lee Smith
 :Version: 2.0

 Interactive Visualization is a project in Software Design at Olin College of Engineering.